Bakhar Bar

 Bakhar Bar is a village and union council near Shahpur Sadar, in Sargodha District in the Punjab province of Pakistan.
-Village name is after-named by the tribe caste "Bakhar" and they used to write Maher as their sub-caste.
-It is situated on the eastern side of the river Jehlum.
+The village is named after by the tribe caste "Bakhar" and they used to write Maher as their sub-caste.
+It is situated on the eastern side of the river Jhelum.
 It is at about 5 kilometers from Shahpur Sadar, and about 35 kilometers from Sargodha.
-Agricultural land owned by its inhabitants (Bakhar tribe) covers 14000 acre, and its population is around 22,000.
+Agricultural land owned by its inhabitants covers 14000 acre, and its population is around 22,000.
 And, it is largest village of Punjab in term of area which is occupied by a single tribe Bakhar since centuries.